GGML and GGUF for Efficient LLM Inference

 - “Quantization for Large Language Models: A Survey” (ArXiv:2308.07633): https://arxiv.org/abs/2308.07633

-These resources provide in-depth technical details, implementation guides, and research findings related to GGML, GGUF, and efficient inference of large language models.
+These resources provide technical background on GGML, GGUF, quantization, and efficient inference for large language models.
+For high-visibility content, verify links and implementation details before publishing.